eventnetusa/eventnet/src/_posts/2017-07-26-exploring-versatility-of-event-trailers-part-1.md

       * Overhead canopy brings relief from sun and rain while also providing the look and feel of a permanent installation

-      * Header sign easily pops-up to for added height and visibility at crowded events and festivals
+      * Header sign easily pops-up for added height and visibility at crowded events and festivals

       * Video monitors located on swing doors deliver client’s key brand